Crop circles in the Google Earth England 1945 Overlay

 The weird thing about the large ring in this photo is that it is on the top of a little hill where, quite a few years later, an astronomical observatory was built.

 Do you find that interesting?
 Maybe the ring is just the foundations for the observatory being laid or maybe there is something special about that hill.
 Suggestions gratefully accepted

 Thanks to Arek from Poland who has taken up the challenge of searching the Google Earth 1945 historic overlays and then the generousity of sharing his finding, which are significant.
 Below are two crop formations that Arek found.
 Of great interest is the below triangle, a few miles east of Honington, which if one looks closely contains three small triangles, supporting the triangle formation above.
 Log onto Google Earth and check it out on high resolution.

 Another 1945 crop circle found by Arek, this one near Fifield.
 There has been some discussion as to whether it is a flaw on the film however I contend that effect of the tractor harvest lines indicates an impression in the crop.
 It is clear that the line of the circle is both dimmed and spread by the tractor.
 If the circle were a flaw on the film then the line that crosses the harvest lines whould be more distinct and relatively darker however the opposite is true.
-There are also obvious similarites with the 1932 Stoughton Down crop circles.
+There are also obvious similarites with the 1932 Stoughton Down crop circles (original photo shown below).